tassia/vanierFLOSS/Events/FLOSSDay24/README.md

 <img src="https://github.com/tassia/vanierFLOSS/blob/main/Events/FLOSSDay24/group_photo.jpg" width="100%">

-[WIP] please send a PR with your contribution to improve this report!

 The third edition of Vanier FLOSS Day happened on October 16th 2024, on a Wednesday, during the school Fall break.
 All Vanier community was invited, through MIOs and a [printed poster](FLOSS_day_24_poster.png).
 This time we